bgd-labs/aave-proposals-v3/src/20240306_AaveV3Ethereum_AaveLiquidityCommiteeFunding/AaveLiquidityCommiteeFunding.md

 Swap the following assets for GHO:

+- Withdraw 250k Aave V2 USDT from the collector
+- Withdraw 250k Aave V2 USDC from the collector
-- 250k aUSDT
+- Swap 250k USDT withdrawn above for GHO
-- 250k aUSDC
+- Swap 250k USDC withdrawn above for GHO

-Create an allowance for 500k GHO.
+Create an allowance of 500k GHO to ALC SAFE.

 ALC SAFE: `0x205e795336610f5131Be52F09218AF19f0f3eC60`